 Lung Cancer Screening and Diagnosis

-- Screening can help find lung cancer at an early stage when it is easier to treat.
+- Lung cancer screening can help find lung cancer at an early stage when it is easier to treat.

-- At this time, studies have shown that low-dose spiral CT scan is the only screening tool that reduces the risk of dying from lung cancer.
+- At this time, studies have shown that low-dose spiral CT scan is the lung cancer only screening tool that reduces the risk of dying from lung cancer.

 - Lung cancer screening is not right for everyone.

 No one should die from lung cancer.
 Fortunately new research provides some much-needed hope in the fight against lung cancer.
-Based on the results from the National Lung Screening Trial (NLST), the American Lung Association offers the following recommendations:
+Based on the results from the National Lung Screening Trial (NLST), the American Lung Association offers the following lung cancer screening recommendations:

 - The best way to prevent lung cancer caused by tobacco use is to never start smoking or to quit smoking.